Free shipping on orders over $99

 Treatment Failure: If symptoms persist or worsen after completing the prescribed albendazole course, follow up with your healthcare provider.
 Some parasites may be resistant to treatment, or the diagnosis may need re-evaluation.
 A second treatment course or alternative medication might be necessary.

 Post-Treatment Verification: For certain infections, particularly tissue parasites, follow-up imaging or laboratory tests are necessary to confirm treatment success.
-Attend all scheduled follow-up appointments to ensure complete parasite elimination.
+Attend all scheduled follow-up appointments to help complete parasite elimination.

 Side Effect Management: While most side effects are mild and self-limiting, persistent or bothersome symptoms warrant medical consultation.
 Your doctor may adjust dosage, provide supportive treatments, or consider alternative medications if side effects are problematic.